2020 Simulator User Group week #11 summary

 SL Viewer

-At the time of writing, all remaining viewer pipelines remain as follows:
+At the time of writing, the official viewer pipelines remain unchanged from the end of week #8:

 • Release channel cohorts: